 The V-Dem Regional Center for Southern Europe was founded in March 2016.
 It aims to develop research on the causes and consequences of democratization in Southern Europe, which includes the countries of Andorra, France, Greece, Italy, Malta, Portugal, Spain, and Cyprus.
-The Center is supported by a Research Grant awarded to Tiago Fernandes and Staffan Lindberg, by the Francisco Manuel dos Santos Foundation (Lisbon, Portugal).
-The Center organizes several activities, namely yearly academic conferences and policy oriented workshops.
+The Center is supported by a Research Grant awarded to Tiago Fernandes and Staffan Lindberg, by the Francisco Manuel dos Santos Foundation (Lisbon, Portugal.
+The Center organizes several activities, namely yearly academic conferences and policy-oriented workshops.
 We invite scholars, policy-makers, journalists and the general public to contact us.
-For more information, please visit: http://www.fcsh.unl.pt/v-dem/.

 From right to left: Associate Professor Tiago Fernandes, Professor Staffan I. Lindberg

 The V-Dem Regional Center for Southern Europe conducts research on the causes and consequences of democracy and democratization in the region, using the Varieties of Democracy dataset, and combining it with historical research.
-Until 2020 the center will pursue the following research projects: 1) a comparative study of patterns of democratic quality in France, Greece, Italy, Spain, and Portugal since the late 1960s to the present; 2) the causes of Southern European democratization during the twentieth century, within a cross-regional analysis; 3) the long-run consequences of democratic institutions for human welfare, economic development, and social and political trust.
+Until 2024 the center will pursue the following research projects: 1) the origins of liberal democracy and the rule of law in Portugal from the 1970s to the present within a comparative framework of third wave democratization; 2) a comparative study of patterns of democratic quality in France, Greece, Italy, Spain, and Portugal since the late 1960s to the present; 3) the long-run consequences of democratic institutions for human welfare, economic development, and social and political trust.

 Vania Alvares is a PhD candidate in political science at Nova University of Lisbon.
 After becoming a lawyer from University of Coimbra and a member of the Bar, she later pursued her interest on the judicialization of politics and democracy and graduated from the master program in political science from Nova University, with a thesis on the superior councils of magistracy.